Reversible time travel with freedom of choice: Introduction

-The surprising result is that, in fact, self-consistent solutions exist for all cases studied.
-The ball does not enter the wormhole undisturbed: It is kicked softly, it comes out the wormhole at a slightly different angle than expected and gives its younger self just the right soft kick.
+The surprising result is that (possibly multiple) self-consistent solutions were found for all cases studied.
+The ball does not enter the wormhole undisturbed: It is kicked softly, comes out the wormhole at a slightly different angle than expected and gives its younger self just the right soft kick.
 Even including friction, exploding bombs, and the like, solutions for any considered initial condition were found~\cite{Novikov1992, Mikheeva1993}.

-The existence of consistent solutions for every initial condition can be seen as a {\em `no new physics' principle}~\cite{Friedman:1990ja}.
-After all, what would be the local mechanism preventing an experimenter from launching a billiard ball at any desired angle?
-It is then natural to require such a condition to be extended to experimenters acting in the region where CTCs are {\em already\/} present~(Fig.~\ref{fig:ctcnow}).
-Although in such a region there are no sufficiently regular space-like surfaces to set `global' initial conditions, it should still be possible for an experimenter to perform {\em arbitrary\/} actions in a sufficiently localised region, as long as the region itself does not contain CTCs.
+The existence of consistent solutions for every initial condition suggests a type of {\em `no new physics' principle}~\cite{Friedman:1990ja}: The presence of CTCs should not modify the local laws of physics, nor the range of possible initial states.
+It is then meaningful to ask whether the validity of the principle can be extended to the region where CTCs are {\em already\/} present~(Fig.~\ref{fig:ctcnow}).
+In such a case, there are no sufficiently regular space-like surfaces to set `global' initial conditions.
+Furthermore, there exist classes of space-times, aimed at simulating time machines, where geodesics are `reflected' by the CTC region, making it problematic to impose global initial conditions even in its past~\cite{Tippett2017}.
+However, the local nature of physical laws would imply that global features, such as the presence of CTCs, should not constrain the possible actions of an agent\footnote{We use the terms agent and party interchangeably.
+An agent (a party) can perform operations of her or his choice within a localized space-time region.} in any sufficiently {\em localised} region which itself does not contain CTCs.

-Here we pose the general question of whether CTCs can be compatible with local operations in arbitrary space-time regions.
-Rather than considering a specific type of system (billiard balls, fields, {\it etc.}), we develop a general framework to study the most general type of classical, deterministic dynamics possible in the presence of CTCs.
-We provide an example of {\em reversible\/} deterministic dynamics where agents in three local regions can perform {\em arbitrary\/} operations, send information to each other---so they are effectively both in the future and in the past of one another---and {\em no contradiction\/} ever arises.